 The Ripped Bodice, US: paperpack

 Walmart, US: paperback

-More global, regional and ebook stores following, as well as a translation to German.
+More global, regional and ebook stores to follow.

 Get thrilled today!